John C. McAdams

-John Charles McAdams (October 26, 1945 – April 15, 2021) was an American associate professor of political science at Marquette University.
-McAdams taught courses on American politics and public policy, voter behavior, and the John F. Kennedy assassination; he ran a website on the assassination and has published a book on the subject, JFK Assassination Logic: How to Think about Claims of Conspiracy (2011).
+John Charles McAdams (October 26, 1945 – April 15, 2021) was an American conservative and associate professor of political science at Marquette University.
+McAdams taught courses on American politics and public policy, voter behavior, and the John F. Kennedy assassination; he ran a website on the assassination and published a book on the subject, JFK Assassination Logic: How to Think about Claims of Conspiracy (2011).
 He described himself as "a debunker by temperament".
-McAdams was suspended by Marquette in 2014 for publicly criticizing a graduate student.
+McAdams was suspended by Marquette in 2014 for publicly criticizing and sharing the first and last name of a graduate student teacher on his personal blog.
 McAdams filed suit for breach of contract and in 2018 the Wisconsin Supreme Court ordered the university to reinstate him.

 Biography

 Early life and education

 McAdams attended Kennedy High School in Kennedy, Alabama.
 He gained an undergraduate degree from the University of Alabama and a masters from Teachers College, Columbia University.
 He earned his PhD from Harvard University in 1981.

 Career

 McAdams taught courses on American politics and public policy and the John F. Kennedy assassination and has been published in the American Journal of Political Science, Journal of Politics, Sociological Quarterly, and Law and Contemporary Problems.

 McAdams maintained The Kennedy Assassination Home Page, a web page of articles, resources, and links devoted to debunking various conspiracies regarding the assassination.
 The site has been called "impressively comprehensive", "the best gateway to serious and reliable materials" and "the best collection of Kennedy assassination-related information."
 He was also the moderator of the Usenet group alt.assassination.jfk.
 He is the author of the book JFK Assassination Logic: How to Think about Claims of Conspiracy (2011).